op57no23/algorithms/8puzzle/README.md

 - java -jar Solver.jar inputFile.txt

 The input file contains the board size n, followed by the n-by-n grid of tiles, using 0 to designate the blank square.
+Sample boards can be found in the TestBoards folder.

 The output will look like: